 A must-watch, Oscar winning documentary “Inside Job” exposed other egregious patterns of dishonest behavior of economists that have sold off their scholarly integrity for huge sums of money, manipulated with papers and concealed from the public their conflicts of interests.

 Falsified economics “research” and unethical behavior of economists are not just a matter of the academic Ivory Tower and personal accountability.
 These economists’ papers and recommendations caused to enact and execute misinformed and erroneous policies which have harmed the lives of dozens of millions.
-These are the figures engaged in educating students in economics department and business schools.
-Think about it.
+These are the individuals engaged in educating students in economics department and business schools.
+Just think about it.

 Therefore, unfortunately but not surprisingly, this aspect of economics profession actually adds an additional layer to Paul Samuelson’s sharp observation: “Economics has never been a science – and it is even less now than a few years ago.“